 Get your copy of the book from Amazon by clicking on the link below:

-Balerno is a village located around 8 miles south of Edinburgh.
-The mainly traffic-free cycle route to Balerno makes for an easy day out that takes you over an aqueduct, through a disused railway tunnel and alongside the tranquil Water of Leith.
+alerno is a village located around 8 miles south of Edinburgh.
+The route is traffic-free, using the Union Canal path and a disused railway line.
+It takes you through the Colinton Tunnel, which is painted with colourful murals.
 Once in Balerno you can visit the pretty walled garden of Malleny House.

 The route proceeds along the Water of Leith Walkway where the wooden signs guide walkers along this popular path.